Meet The Team

 From 2002 to 2010 Jay owned and ran the highly recognized CORE Physiotherapy and Pilates Centre in Roseville.
 Jay was well known for her specificity in creating treatment and rehabilitation programs for people with back, pelvic and upper body injuries, and began collaborating with Barb Hungerford at this time.

 Since joining the Sydney Spine and Pelvis team Jay has trained intensively with Barbara Hungerford and brings a wealth of experience in both manual therapy and exercise rehabilitation, plus her depth of knowledge for teaching both Matt and Equipment Pilates.
-She has a particular clinical interest in the treatment of lumbo-pelvic pain, pregnancy related injuries, hip and sporting trauma injuries.
+She has a particular clinical interest in the treatment of lumbo-pelvic pain, pregnancy related injuries, hip, thoracic ring and sporting trauma injuries.
 She uses a combination of muscle energy techniques, soft tissue release, joint mobilization, Real Time Ultrasound and exercise therapy including Pilates in her day to day treatment to assist her clients in their rehabilitation and full recovery from injuries.